Why Attempt to Convert Protestants?

 Heresy creates a tear in the garment of Christ.
 It is an act of evil to split from any of the teachings handed on faithfully from the apostles.
-St. Peter called those who taught heresy “false teachers,” and that “bring in destructive heresies” (2 Peter 2:1).
+St. Peter called those who taught heresy “false teachers” that “bring in destructive heresies” (2 Peter 2:1).
 Did those false teachers love the Lord?
 Most likely.
-Yet, St. Peter did not say, “Well, they love the Lord, so let them believe what they want.”
+Yet, St. Peter did not say, “Well, they love the Lord, so let's ignore their false teachings and only focus on the positives.”
 No. Any false teaching is called a “destructive heresy.”
 According to the Bible, heresy is destructive.
 To call it anything else would be an unbiblical mindset.

 Unity within the Church is a necessity.
 St. Paul said, “I appeal to you, brothers, by the name of our Lord Jesus Christ, that all of you agree, and that there be no divisions among you, but that you be united in the same mind and the same judgment” (1 Corinthians 1:10).
 Why is this?
 Because doctrine matters.
 Jesus said, “I am the way, and the truth, and the life” (John 14:6).
 If Jesus is the truth, then if two Christians disagree over truth/doctrine, then they don’t know Jesus.
 Faithfully knowing and propounding the truths of Jesus Christ is of the utmost importance if one knows Jesus – the truth.

 The Lord does not want there to be a separation between Catholics and Protestants.
 They need to be one, as the Lord is one with His Father in Heaven.
 To simply sweep the differences between them under the rug and act like everything is okay is an unbiblical attitude.
-The Church fought against Gnostics, Arians, Pelagians, and Albigensians throughout her history.
-St. Dominic spent all night debating with an Albigensian until the heretic converted back to Catholicism.
-Where has that zeal gone amongst the faithful?
+The Church fought against Gnostics, Arians, Pelagians, Donatists, Albigensians and other heresies throughout her history.
+Where has the zeal gone to bring all people fully into the Kingdom of God?
 There needs to be, as Christ said, “one flock, [and] one shepherd” (John 10:16).
 Let us all work diligently for the reunion of all Christians.